crittermike/personal-blog/src/pages/ramblings/post-mortems.md

   - leadership
 ---

-"You’re woken up at 4am to the lovely sound of your phone ringing.
+You’re woken up at 4am to the lovely sound of your phone ringing.
 You answer, and a robotic voice tells you that an outage has been detected on your current project’s site and you’re the person on call this week, you lucky duck!
 You roll your grumbling self out of bed, plop into your computer chair, and get to work, staring at the screen through half-open bloodshot eyes.

 It turns out that trying to submit the contact form is causing the site to churn and eventually timeout.
 This is a Really Bad Thing because the site happens to be for a Japanese Healthcare company and right now it’s the middle of the afternoon in Japan, the peak time for users to be trying to contact the company.
 The users are angry, which makes the client angry, which leads to a 4am wakeup call that makes you angry.